biscuitka/biscuitka/README.md

 ### Hello, everybody! 🤗
 My name is Viktoria and I'm beginner Java-developer.

-- 🤓 I’m currently learning English, German and algorithms on java.
+- 🤓 I’m currently learning English, German and reading "Thinking in Java".
-- 🤸‍♀️ I'm writing my own little app for a gym.
 - 📜 My <a href="https://disk.yandex.ru/d/P8XtRpURRZO37g">resume</a>.</li>
 - 👻 My pet is a crow :)